thaustein/laxar/docs/manuals/events.md

   Returns a promise that is resolved when all _did_-responses have been received.

 <a name="grammar"></a>
 ### Event Name Grammar

-This is the formal grammar for events names, in [EBNF](http://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form):
+This is the formal grammar for event names, in [EBNF](http://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form):

 ```EBNF